GuilloSGit/bg-blend-mode/README.md

 4. Hover over elements to see tooltips.
 5. Click the copy button to copy code snippets to the clipboard.

-## Screenshots

-Include screenshots of your web page here, showcasing the different features and the overall design.

 ## License

 This project is licensed under the [MIT License](LICENSE).